eshazen/carputer/Data/Shapefiles/README.md

 The R-Tree [wikipedia](https://en.wikipedia.org/wiki/R-tree) seems like a good data structure to use.

 See for example `tidwall/rtree.c` on github.
-The challenge here is that the tree is built dynamically with memory allocated in small chunks from the heap.
-We need to figure out how to store the tree in a file and access it from there.

-Since a custom allocator is provided one could probably make clever use of this to arrange for data to be stored sequentially when the tree is built and then written to a file.

-The search would have to be modified to reference the file.
+Wrote `rtree_test` which uses an enhanced `rtree.c` to build a tree from multiple shapefile datasets.
+Tree is dumped in text to the console.

+Starting on `filetree.h` with definitions for a file-based tree.

 ### 2025-11-16